xXGoziXx/LinearOperationsAgent/README.md

 # AI Linear Operations Agent

 A production-ready web application that allows users to interact with Linear using natural language and file uploads.
-Built with React (Vite) and Node.js (Express).
+Built with Next.js (Pages Router), React, and TypeScript.

 ## Features